mxiang04/CS-262-Clocks/README.md

 ## Architecture

 `clocks.py` - where the bulk of our program lies and where the virtual machines are instantiated and run.
 We use sockets as our communication method, and we create a 'Machine' class that contains sockets and methods necessary to initialize one virtual machine.

+`main.py` - where we initialize each machine in a different process.
 Our file creates 3 virtual machines with varying clock ticks that are all able to communicate with each other via pre-defined ports.

 `constants.py` - houses the host and ports we use to run our virtual machines